bennylope/bennylope.github.com/_posts/2015-08-13-django-filer-migrations.md

     description = models.TextField(blank=True)
 {% endhighlight %}

+### Rehashing the game plan

-The key to everything here is ensuring that you have the required sequence of database migrations (or migration operations).
+The key to everything here is ensuring that you have the required sequence of database migrations.

 1. Add the new _nullable_ field
 2. Create and link filer images
+3. Make the old field nullable
+4. Deploy
-3. Remove the old field
+5. Remove the old field and clean up migrations (optional)